Skip to Main Content

 A DMP is a short (1-3 page) document that sets out various ‘administrative’ aspects of data management during your project: what data is being created or reused, how ethical/legal/IP issues will be addressed, how data will be documented and stored during and after your project, and who is responsible for different aspects.

 A DMP is expected by many funders (e.g. UKRI councils, the EU) and Cranfield University, where it is notably a mandatory requirement for all doctoral students for discussion at review meetings.
-However, DMPs are to support the smooth running of a project, so writing one helps you directly: good planning early on make later stages of data management much easier.
+However, DMPs are to support the smooth running of a project, so writing one helps you directly: good planning early on makes later stages of data management much easier.
 A DMP takes you through different considerations to ensure you identify any potential hiccups in time to solve them before they become time-consuming or expensive problems to address, and they ensure you are getting all the support available to you.

 Can you help me write my DMP?